 Question 30 -- You should answer "Other/undecided" for this question.

 Question 48 -- You should answer "No" for this question.

-Submit a Preparatory Coursework Certification Form.
+Submit a Preparatory Coursework Certification Form (available Winter 2018).
 The Department of Education requires that Student Financial Services verify that students participating in preparatory coursework have not previously participated in preparatory coursework using Federal financial aid and that the student’s coursework is necessary for admission to a post-Baccalaureate program of study.
 This form may be mailed or faxed.